mellbergfilip/MyBank/README.md

 * Withdraw money from accounts

 ### Purpose & Motivation
-A sideproject to learn more about object-oriented programming and Java meanwhile studying an OOP-course.
+A sideproject to learn more about object-oriented programming, design patterns and Java meanwhile studying an OOP-course.

 ### Used techniques
 - Java